epfl-lara/prosy/WALKTHROUGH.md

 Prerequisites
 -------------

-If you downloaded the virtual machine,
+*If you downloaded the virtual machine,*

 * Import the virtual machine.
-Maybe uncheck the usb driver when you import if your run into troubles later.
+Uncheck the usb controller when you import, especially if your run into troubles later.
 * Start the machine.  if needed, the password is `prosy`.
 You might need to have installed [VM guest additions](https://docs.oracle.com/cd/E36500_01/E36502/html/qs-guest-additions.html).
-* Open a terminal command line
+* Open a terminal command line (icon on the left)
 * `cd prosy` and press ENTER

-If you are downloading this repository from github :
+*If you are downloading this repository from github:*

 * Have git installed and on the path.
 * Have java 7 or 8